craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 	- Those hailing from the Plane of Fire gain the following;
 		- You have resistance to fire damage.
 		- You have a darkvision of 60 feet.
-		- You may cast *hellish rebuke* as a reaction without using a spell slot.
+		- You may cast the *hellish rebuke* spell without using a spell slot.
 Constitution is your spellcasting ability for this spell.
 You regain the use of this feature after a short rest.
 	- Those hailing from the Plane of Water gain the following;
 		- You have resistance to cold damage.
 		- You can communicate simple ideas with beasts that can breathe water.
 They can understand the meaning of your words, though you have no special ability to understand them in return.